Pylons/deform/docs/index.rst

    from paste.httpserver import serve from repoze.bfg.configuration import Configurator

-   from deform.exception import ValidationFailure

-   from deform.schema import MappingSchema from deform.schema import SequenceSchema from deform.schema import SchemaNode from deform.schema import String from deform.schema import Boolean from deform.schema import Integer
+   from deform import ValidationFailure from deform import MappingSchema from deform import SequenceSchema from deform import SchemaNode from deform import String from deform import Boolean from deform import Integer from deform import Form

    from deform import widget
-   from deform import form

    class DateSchema(MappingSchema):
        month = SchemaNode(Integer())